-The OMNR has not yet evaluated the presence of snake hibernacula at this Site, and is therefore unable to provide information about this natural feature in their Records Review.
-The OMNR has also indicated that a site investigation is required to gather more information about this feature.
+The OMNR has not yet identified any snake hibernaculum areas at this Site, and is therefore unable to provide information about this natural feature in their Records Review.
+The OMNR has also indicated that a site investigation is required to gather information about this feature.